xacaciax/ikigai/README.md

 # Ikigai Advisor

-Ikigai Advisor is an iOS Flutter application using the ChatGPT api to helps high school students understand themselves better and explore careers.
+Ikigai Advisor is an iOS Flutter application using the ChatGPT api to help high school students understand themselves better and explore career options.

 ## Features